Facebook’s Mark Zuckerberg and 7 Others Who Have a Chance at Becoming a Trillionaire

-It may sound crazy, but there’s a good chance that we’ll all live to see the world’s first trillionaire.
-The richest man in the world, billionaire Bill Gates, currently has a relatively modest fortune of $85 billion.
+It might sound crazy, but there’s a good chance we’ll all live to see the world’s first trillionaire.
+Billionaire Bill Gates has a relatively modest fortune of roughly $89 billion.
 Still, given annual growth rates, compounding interest, and advancing economies around the world, he could eclipse the $1 trillion mark in the near future.
-True, he’s only 8.5% of the way there — but Gates and several others are within striking distance.

 To get to $1 trillion, a lot of things have to go right.
 A global economic meltdown, for example, would probably set everyone back a few steps.
 But if the chips land where expected, Oxfam’s report says we could see the world’s first trillionaire within the next three decades.